shoros55/SamProject1/README.md

 # How to start the app:
 Please use the link below to launch the App.
 After launching the webapp, first select your desired region.
-Then select the desired plant and size and click 'Enter' to search for nurseries with seasonal availability.
+Then select the desired plant and size and click 'Enter' to search for nurseries with seasonal availability.<br />
-For example select the radio button labeled "Miami-Dade" Then select "Aglo (Siam)" for plant.
+For example select the radio button labeled "Miami-Dade".<br />
+Then select "Aglo (Siam)" for plant.<br />
-Then select "10"" for plant size.
+Then select "10"" for plant size.<br />
-Then click "Enter".
+Then click "Enter".<br />
 The results of your search will populate under the heading "Availability" in the main panel.

 # ShinyApp.io Link